-WASHING INSTRUCTIONS - If possible, hand wash in warm water with mild washing liquid, spin for a short time (less than one minute).
+WASHING INSTRUCTIONS FOR PLAIN COTTON CANVAS - If possible, hand wash in warm water with mild washing liquid, spin for a short time (less than one minute).
 On a hot day you needn’t spin at all.
 Stretch back into shape, hang in the sun until dry.

 Many of the products will shrink when first washed, and the fabric will soften.
 They will also crease - stretching the fabric while it is wet, will help remove creases.
 Hanging the product out dripping wet, rather than spinning, will greatly reduce creasing.